Are humans good or evil by nature?

 This quote means a lot of things, but simply put it means, “Whenever you love, you are headed in the right direction.”

-The concept of love plays a prominent role in Augustine’s love sermon as well, in which he writes, “Once and for all, I give you this one short command: love, and do what you will [italics mine].
-If you hold your peace, hold your peace out of love.
-If you cry out, cry out in love.
-If you correct someone, correct them out of love.
-If you spare them, spare them out of love.
-Let the root of love be in you: nothing can spring from it but good.”
+The concept of love plays a prominent role in Augustine’s love sermon as well, in which he writes, “Once and for all, I give you this one short command: love, and do what you will [italics mine].”

 And it makes sense that Augustine would say, “Love and do what you will”.
 Christian scriptures teach that God is love and that the greatest command is that we love God and our neighbor as our self.

 About the same time I read Augustine’s Enchiridion in graduate school, I also read a book called Return to Love by Marianne Williamson.
 In this book, she writes, “We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
-And as we let our own light shine, we unconsciously give other people permission to do the same.
-As we are liberated from our own fear, our presence automatically liberates others.”
+And as we let our own light shine, we unconsciously give other people permission to do the same.”

 Photo by Karina Vorozheeva, Courtesy of Unsplash